rubymonsters/testing-for-beginners/source/06-rack_test/02-sinatra.md

 However, our test for the HTML tags is a little brittle.
 A test is brittle when it breaks too easily.
 It's not robust enough.

-In our case our specification says that there needs to be list of links that show the name, and link to the right path.
+In our case our specification says that there needs to be a list of links that show the name and link to the right path.
 However, our test would fail if we would, for example, add a CSS class to the links, so we can style them more easily.
 Or if we'd add any other HTML attributes to it.
 Because we simply compare the full HTML tag as a string.